-Known for his great sense of humour, generous spirit, love of flying and many mischievous capers – there are many great stories about Deni Eagland out there, but apparently most of them are not fit to print in mxed company!
-Some of the “PG” stories about Deni include him: fishing with dynamite, accidently eating one of his photo assignments ( a tomato that looked like Winston Churchill), and having free-range cows eat the fabric off the wings of his floatplane while he was off shooting wildflowers.
+Known for his great sense of humour, generous spirit, love of flying and many mischievous capers – there are many great stories about Deni Eagland out there, but apparently, most of them are not fit to print in mixed company!
+Some of the “PG” stories about Deni include him: fishing with dynamite, accidentally eating one of his photo assignments ( a tomato that looked like Winston Churchill), and having free-range cows eat the fabric off the wings of his floatplane while he was off shooting wildflowers.

 Eagland worked as a Sun photographer for almost 35 years before retiring to the Cariboo in 1990.
 Sadly, he died of cancer at the age of 67 in 1996.

-Both Matilda Boynton and Deni Eagland are the type of “average joe” personalities from Vancouver’s past that I love learning about, and would have liked to have personally known.
+Both Matilda Boynton and Deni Eagland are the types of “average joe” personalities from Vancouver’s past that I love learning about and would have liked to have personally known.